ZenBit-Tech/coffee_lovers_backend/src/docs/notifications.md

 **Result**: notification with IDs 4, 5, 6 will be marked as read.

-Also you can mark all not read notifications as read with endpoint ‘Mark all notifications as read’:
+Also you can mark all not read notifications as read with this endpoint:
 ```bash
 http://baseurl/notifications/markall (POST)
 ```
-All this endpoints requires Bearer token in header ‘authorization’.
+All these endpoints requires Bearer token in header ‘authorization’.